Mateusz-best-creator/Cpp_Chess/README.md

 ## Overview

 This is a C++ chess game, meticulously crafted using Object-Oriented Programming (OOP) principles.
-The implementation includes a variety of features such as every possible chess move, castling on both sides, En Passant, and more.
+The implementation includes a variety of features such as every possible chess move, castling on both sides and En Passant.
+You also have sound effects for different moves.
+One for moving piece into empty square and one for pieces that go to non empty square.

 ## Features